travis-ci/travis.rb/README.md

 * Add `--fingerprint` to `pubkey` command.
 * Add `fingerprint` to `Repository#public_key`.
 * Display better error messages for user errors (user data validation failing, etc).
+* Have `travis sshkey --upload` check that the content is a private key.
+* Make `travis sshkey --upload` prompt for and remove the pass phrase if the key is encrypted.

 **1.6.17** (July 25, 2014)